AliceO2Group/Run3Analysisvalidation/codeHF/README.md

 1. Run the analysis tasks with O<sup>2</sup>.
    *  Produces an `AnalysisResults.root` file.
    *  Enabled by `DORUN3=1`.
    *  Parameters of individual tasks are picked up from the JSON configuration file `dpl-config_std.json`.
-(Adjust the path in `"aod-file": "AO2D.root",` accordingly in case you want to provide a different input file.)
+   *  List of input files is defined by the variable `O2INPUT` in `runtest.sh`.
+By default, it is the list of files produced by the conversion stage.
 1. Compare AliPhysics and O<sup>2</sup> output.
    *  Produces comparison plots `comparison.pdf`.
    *  Enabled by `DOCOMPARE=1`.